sftpgo/docs/docs/tutorials/groups-example.md

 ### Result

 When this admin logs in and creates a new user, they see a minimal form — just username and credentials.
+Hiding the storage section requires `users_base_dir` in the data provider [configuration](../config-file.md#data-provider), which supplies the root directory of new users.
 All other settings (home directory, storage, permissions, quotas) are automatically inherited from the assigned groups.

 ![Simplified user add](../assets/img/add-user-simplified.png){data-gallery="simplified-user"}